• Post a Project

 Additionally, they often have experienced teams full of designers, brand strategists, and market researchers who can help you create a unique brand identity.
 Unless your organization has a team of graphic designers and marketers who can fill these roles, it can be difficult to complete a branding project without external help.

 Usually, brand agencies charge hourly rates for their services.
 Companies planning to work with a branding agency need to account for these fees.
-Because of their hourly rates, the cost of the partnership will likely depend on the deliverables they will be creating and how much time it takes for them to create them.
+Because of their hourly rates, the cost of the partnership will likely depend on the number of deliverables.

 To save money, some companies choose to hire a freelancer rather than an agency.
 While their teams aren’t as robust, they can still provide many of the same services.
 They can also be brought in to work with your team and provide additional support temporarily.